kbrocoder/keyhack/README.md

 Note that some programs don't add a desktop icon - so you'd have to create a short-cut and add it to your User Desktop folder for launch.
 Also Note that some icons go into the "All Users" Desktop so you'll have to grab those icon and put them into your user folder too.

+The compiled keyhack binary is compiled on gcc for x86_64 architectures.
+Other Windows architecture will need to compile from source.